 Financial assets and financial liabilities measured at fair value through profit or loss are recorded in the statement of financial position at fair value.
-All transaction costs for such instruments are recognised directly in profit or loss.
+All transaction costs for such instruments are recognised directly the statement of comprehensive income.

 Financial assets and financial liabilities (other than those classified at fair value through profit or loss) are measured initially at their fair value plus any directly attributable incremental costs of acquisition or issue.